 This recipe is Tunisian but also popular all over North Africa.
 You can prepare it with any colour of bell peppers (green, yellow, red).
 I used the 3 colours.

 My recipe does not contain eggs but you can add them after the peppers have been cooked, by breaking eggs over the ragout (poaching) and baking the whole thing in the oven.
 The egg version has become a favourite for breakfast and brunch in UK!

-It can be a side dish but also a light meal for brunch, lunch or dinner, served with a crusty bread.
+It can be a side dish but also a light meal for lunch or dinner, served with a crusty bread.

 - 3 bell peppers (green, red, yellow), cut in thin pieces